 COVID-19 Specific Measures and Updates

 The University of West Georgia has received a supply of the updated Pfizer-BioNTech and Moderna bivalent boosters that include protection against the Omicron variant and is proven to protect individuals – and our community as a whole – against COVID-19.
 UWG Health Services stands ready to administer the free-of-charge, FDA-approved COVID-19 vaccines and boosters to current students, faculty, and staff who are 16 years of age or older.
 You may receive the booster dose of the bivalent vaccine even if you have received one or two previous booster doses.
-Health Services currently administers Pfizer-BioNTech vaccines and boosters on Wednesdays and Moderna vaccines on Thursdays.
+Health Services are administering only boosters now and only upon request.
+An appointment will be necessary.

 Call 678-839-6452 to schedule an appointment.
 Alternatively, you may utilize the Vaccine Finder to find a COVID-19 vaccine near you.